 The rocket science of good golf equipment

 The answer is yes and an academic paper even backs it up with the conclusion that the better the golfer the lesser the possible gains.
-For the likes of Dustin or Rory give him an old piece of wood with a tiddly steel shaft and they’d find a way to get the ball doing something but for us mere mortals with only a small portion of their talent getting everything right for us is crucial.
-Look at one of the biggest golf companies, PING, their whole business is based on making clubs for the average joe (Didn’t make a club for lower handicappers till 2000 and even then it had a big cavity in the back) and not a single club is built until an order for the whole spec arrives
+For the likes of Dustin or Rory give him an old piece of wood with a tiddly steel shaft and they’d find a way to get the ball doing something but for us mere mortals with only a small portion of their talent, getting everything right for us is crucial.
+Look at one of the biggest golf companies, PING, their whole business is based on making clubs for the average joe (Didn’t make a club for lower handicappers till 2000 and even then it had a big cavity in the back) and not a single club is built until an order for the whole spec arrives.

 So where should the club golfer start first, get the latest upcharge shaft, fancy new grips, space age undercut cavity head?

-How about shaft length?
+How important is shaft length?

 Bear with me on this but let’s look first at the ball flight laws which dictate how the ball reacts to the strike and creates the subsequent flight and trajectory.
 Central to these, excuse my grammar, is centredness of impact, essentially how close to the percussion point (Sweet Point) has impact occurred.
 If we assume a centred contact then a PGA professional would be able to see a ball flight and work out what combination of the other laws, principles and preferences created it but take it off centre and we open a big big can of worms.
 All of a sudden the club head starts to gear (deflect) and changes where the face points and how it reacts relative to the centre of gravity so all of a sudden its like where did that curve right come from